 The Company has developed preliminary estimates of fair value of the assets acquired and liabilities assumed for the purposes of allocating the purchase price.
-During the three months ended June 30, 2022, the Company recorded certain measurement period adjustments related to various working capital and deferred tax accounts determined during our purchase price allocation procedures.
+During the nine months ended September 30, 2022, the Company recorded certain measurement period adjustments related to various working capital, property and equipment, intangible asset and deferred tax accounts determined during our purchase price allocation procedures.
 The goodwill to be recognized, which represents the excess of the purchase price over the net amount of the fair values assigned to assets acquired and liabilities assumed, is primarily attributable to the value of an assembled workforce and other non-identifiable assets.
 No synergies were anticipated in the acquisition as the Powerline Plus Companies will function as an individual business within the Company's operating structure.
-Further adjustments are expected to the allocation as third party valuations of contingent earn-out consideration, acquired right-of-use assets and lease liabilities and identifiable intangible assets, including backlog, customer relationships, trade name and off-market component, are determined, and as net asset adjustments are finalized.
-Additionally, the Company is currently performing an analysis of the purchase price allocation and will make appropriate adjustments based on the analysis.
-A portion of the goodwill and identifiable intangible assets are expected to be tax deductible per applicable Canadian Revenue Authority regulations.
+The Company will finalize the allocation of the purchase price once the final review of third-party valuations is completed.
+A portion of the goodwill will be tax deductible per applicable Canadian Revenue Authority regulations.